22nd Illinois Infantry Regiment: Chickamauga and Missionary Ridge

+On June 10, 1864, the original members of the regiment were ordered back into Illinois.
 The regiment was mustered out on July 7, 1864.
 Its veterans and recruits were transferred to the 42nd Illinois Volunteer Infantry Regiment.

 Total strength and casualties

-The regiment suffered 2 officer and 145 enlisted men who were killed in action or who died of their wounds and 2 officers and 101 enlisted men who died of disease, for a total of 250 fatalities.
+The regiment suffered 2 officers and 145 enlisted men who were killed in action or who died of their wounds, and 2 officers and 101 enlisted men who died of disease, for a total of 250 fatalities.